jmagine/sdr101-vision/README.md

 * OpenCV 3.1.0
 * Numpy
 * PyDSM
+*

+## Features
+* Safely handles picamera
+* Reads goals from master DSM buffer

 ## Goals
-Ideally, we should be able to detect buoys and gates in the water.
+Ideally, we should be able to detect buoys and gates in the water, based on what master tells us to look for

 ## Upcoming
+* Use alternate colorspace to threshold better
+* Communicate with PyDSM
 * Move code to C++
 * FPGA Acceleration